LTTLabsOSS/markbench-tests/deprecated/farcry6/README.md

 # FarCry 6

-This script navigates through in-game menus to the built in benchmark and runs it with the current settings.
+This script navigates through in-game menus to the built in benchmarking tool then runs it with the current settings.

 ## Prerequisites